ANTsX/ANTsPy/CONTRIBUTING.md

 ```

 Now, say you wrapped this code and wanted to call it from python.
 You wouldn't pass
-the Python ANTsImage object directly, you would pass in the `self._img` attribute which
+the Python ANTsImage object directly, you would pass in the `self.pointer` attribute which
-contains the C++ ANTsImage - confusing I know, but you get used to it.
+contains the ITK image pointer.

 ### Example 1 - getOrigin